shadiakiki1986/IDES-Data-Preparation-Php/README.md

 # General
 The links published in var/www/index.html via an apache server expose 3 formats of the client data: html, xml, zip.

+The code itself is far from perfect.
+Constructive feedback is welcome.